-- Techniques to improve focus, nervous energy, hyperactivity, difficulty sleeping and reduce worry.
+- Techniques to encourage self-confidence and self-esteem, improve focus, relieve nervous energy, soothe hyperactivity, improve sleeping and reduce worry.

 - Families will do partner-exercises and group work that will explain the benefits of soothing touch, breath work, mindful movement, creative exercises / games that encourage responsibility, care, compassion and teamwork.